 The cost of acne scar treatments depends on the modality of treatment used and whether a board certified plastic surgeon or dermatologist versus an aesthetician is performing your treatments.
 The cost for a Hydrafacial will be much less than an ablative laser resurfacing procedure.
 In addition, each hyaluronic acid dermal filler is priced differently and it depends on how much volume and the number of syringes needed, to correct your scars and restore your facial volume.
 It is very important to google your treating physician and make sure that they have the expertise and experience in treating acne scars to have the best cosmetic results.

 If you’re frustrated with the appearance of your acne or acne scars, there’s finally a solution that can help.
-Find out more and contact Dr. Green online or via this form below, or call her New York City office at 212-535-3088 to learn more about whether our combination approach toward acne treatment may be the best option for you.
+Dr. Michele Green is an internationally renown expert in treating acne scars and will help customize the best treatment protocol for you, to regenerate new collagen, remove discoloration, and return you with beautiful clear skin.
+To schedule a consultation contact Dr. Green online or call our New York City office at 212-535-3088 to learn more about whether our combination approach toward acne scar treatment may be the best option for you.